-The Federal Communications Commission (FCC) will not allow a specific area code to be assigned to pagers, cellular telephones and faxes.
+The FCC will not allow a specific area code to be assigned to pagers, cellular telephones and faxes.
 FCC rules prohibit the assignment of telephone numbers based solely on a group's specific type of telecommunications service or the use of a particular technology.

 Who decides which areas receive the new area code?

-The Arizona Corporation Commission (ACC) makes the final decision.
+The Commission makes the final decision.
 NANPA notifies the telecommunications industry when a particular area code is projected to run out of prefixes.
 Telecommunications service providers begin meeting to identify possible solutions to the problem.
-The industry then brings their recommendations to the ACC.
+The industry then brings their recommendations to the Commission.